-SP 102 Elementary Spanish II (3)

-Continues SP 101.
+SP 102 Elementary Spanish II (3) Continues SP 101.
 Prerequisite: SP 101 or equivalent.
-Open to heritage speakers only with permission.

 SP 105 Spanish for Health Professionals I (3) Students will gain familiarity with basic vocabulary and language structures for the assessment of Spanish speaking patients in a variety of settings.
 They will be exposed to real-life situations and develop cultural insights.
-Prerequisite: SP 101-102 or equivalent.

 SP 106 Spanish for Health Professionals II (3) Continues the study of vocabulary and language structures to help students deal with real life health issues such as food and nutrition, pediatrics, surgery...
 Students will continue to develop cultural competency.
-Prerequisite: SP 101-102 or equivalent.